Natan-Asrat/crewai_trip_planner/README.md

 Throughout the planning process, the system emphasizes safety tips to ensure travelers have a secure and enjoyable experience.
 ![tips](./screenshots/safety_tips.JPG)

-## Conclusion
-The Crew AI Travel Planning System successfully demonstrates its ability to create a comprehensive travel plan by leveraging custom agents and tasks.
-Through collaboration and efficient use of tools, the system provides travelers with a detailed itinerary, city guide, and cost estimate, ensuring a memorable trip to Hawasa, Ethiopia.

 # Setup
 - Install poetry:  `pip i poetry`